November 1, 2010

 If you have any questions regarding this apportionment, please contact

-Christina Schlueter, Fiscal Assistant, Categorical Allocations and Management Assistance Unit, by phone at 916-324-9806 or by e-mail at email@example.com [Note, the preceding contact information is no longer valid and has been replaced by Christina Kersey, Fiscal Consultant, Categorical Allocations & Management Assistance Unit, at 916-324-9806 or by e-mail at firstname.lastname@example.org.]
-[Note, the preceding contact information is no longer valid and has been replaced by Julie Klein Briggs, Fiscal Consultant, Categorical Allocations & Management Assistance Unit, by phone at 916-323-6191 or by e-mail at email@example.com.]
+Christina Schlueter, Fiscal Assistant, Categorical Allocations and Management Assistance Unit, by phone at 916-324-9806 or by e-mail at email@example.com [Note: the preceding contact information is no longer valid and has been replaced by Julie Klein Briggs, Fiscal Consultant, Categorical Allocations & Management Assistance Unit, by phone at 916-323-6191 or by e-mail at firstname.lastname@example.org.]

 Susan Lange, Deputy Superintendent